jpicado/Castor/README.md

 - **useStoredProcedure**: Use stored procedures to run bottom-clause construction algorithm. (default: true)

+### Castor assumptions
+Castor makes the following assumptions.
+We may remove some of these assumptions in the future.
+- The schema contains unique relation names.
+- All attributes in schema are strings.
+- Only one attribute is input (+) in mode declarations (language bias).

 ## Notes
 - Castor is under development.
 - Castor has only been tested in macOS and Linux (Red Hat).